OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch1.md

-Use nmap to scan for open ports of the host provided at the play link below, identify applications running on each port, use Metaploit or a exploit script you find online to take advantage of the first vulnerability.
+Use nmap to scan for open ports of the host provided at the play link below, identify applications running on each port, use Metasploit or a exploit script you find online to take advantage of the first vulnerability.

 #### Instructions for Completing the Challenge